 With clean hands or a clean towel, wash the area of the cut with cold water and soap.
 Dry with a clean towel.
 Make sure the site is completely dry.

-The liquid bandage should NOT be placed inside the wound but on TOP of the skin, where the cut comes together.
+The liquid bandage should not be placed inside the wound, but on top of the skin, where the cut comes together.

-Do NOT use any other ointments on the site of the cut.
+Do not use any other ointments on the site of the cut.
 This will weaken the bond and slow the healing process.

-Do NOT scratch or scrub the site.
+Do not scratch or scrub the site.
 This will remove the liquid bandage.

-Call your health care provider right away if:
+Call your doctor right away if:

 Beard JM, Osborn J. Common office procedures.
 In: Rakel RE, ed.Textbook of Family Medicine

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.